badlydrawnrob/anki/themes/simple/README.md

 8. **What does this syntax code do?** — **optional**
   - If you want a reverse of the question (i.e. giving the specific syntax and asking what it does), enter a question here.
 9. **What does this syntax code do? (inline code)** — **optional**
-  - Sometimes you won't want to give away the `syntax code` as you're supposed to be guessing it.
-If the `syntax code` isn't filled, you can enter it here to be displayed if `What does this syntax code do?` is used.
+  - Sometimes you won't want to use `syntax code` as you'll make it too easy; you're supposed to be guessing it!
+You can use this field instead to make it harder (and leave `syntax code` field empty)
   - This will be wrapped in `<code>`
 10. **Other notes** – *optional*
   - A more in-depth explanation of what we're trying to learn, or any supplementary notes for either `Key points` or `Puzzle`